simjanos-dev/LinguaCafe/README.md

 Other Armv8 devices such as Raspberry Pis 3 and newer do not work at the moment.

+## Memory usage
+LinguaCafe uses RAM based on how many and which languages do you use.
+If you use every language, the RAM usage can be over 2GB.

 ## Installation

 Step 1: Install docker desktop and git.